 - Healing the sick (4),

 - Bringing back the stray (6),

 - Leading the flock (8) (from Pastoral Ministry: the Ministry of a Shepherd by Deron Biles, et al).

 The elders at FBCSF want to be found faithful in the task of shepherding, and we know that God has called together this pastoral team at this time for that purpose, knitting together a team of elders with unique gifts and callings for the building up of the body of Christ at FBCSF.
-As such, the elders have divided the task of shepherding in the following way:
+As such, the elders share in carrying out the tasks of shepherding.